kantamanidba/RDS_Oracle_Expdp_Impdp/README.md

 # RDS_Oracle_Expdp_Impdp

+Prerequisites: Amazon RDS should integrated with Amazon S3

 Step by step procedure for schema backup and restore accross the environments@AWS Oracle RDS.

 Below is the procedure for taking expdp backup at source(Usually at production):